 Visit Trend Micro

-This list says top 4 but Avast deserves an honorary mention for being a good free antivirus program.
+This list says top 4 but Avast deserves an honorary mention for being an excellent free antivirus program.

-Avast is a great option for those on a budget.
-We find ourselves installing it for new systems in order to have rudimentary security aside from Windows Defender.
-Anyone who’s on a budget and don’t trust Windows Defender should have it as a first line of defense.
+Avast is an excellent option for those on a budget.
+We find ourselves installing it for new systems to have rudimentary security aside from Windows Defender.
+Anyone who’s on a budget and doesn’t trust Windows Defender should have it as the first line of defense.

 Visit Avast Antivirus